 “Your skin can repair itself at any age,” says Lauren Ploch, M.D., a board-certified dermatologist in Augusta, Georgia, and Aiken, South Carolina.
 “It’s these little things that people don’t realize can make a world of difference in two, five or 10 years.”

 Taking care of your skin won’t just help you look more youthful; it could also save your life.
-Skin cancer is the most common cancer in the United States, with about 1 in 5 Americans expected to develop it during their lifetime, according to the American Academy of Dermatology.
+Skin cancer is the most common cancer in the United States: Roughly 9,500 Americans are diagnosed with it every day, and about 1 in 5 are expected to develop it during their lifetime, according to the American Academy of Dermatology.
 And rates of melanoma — the deadliest form of skin cancer — have increased among older adults in recent years.

 Making a few lifestyle changes — and altering harmful behaviors — can help protect you from cancer and slow the aging process.
 Start by avoiding these eight bad habits.

 Bad habit 1: Skipping a daily dose of SPF